Variance component estimation

 Constraints on variance components

 The user may hope to fix some variance components fixed (constant) through the iterations.
-Although AIREMLF90 doesn’t support such a general constraint on variance components, the program supports to force some variance components to be 0.
+Although AIREMLF90 does not support such a general constraint on variance components, the program supports to force some variance components to be 0.
 This is useful when such variance components will never be included in the model or when some covariance components should be 0 in a complicated model.
 When the initial variance component is 0, this component never changes throughout the iterations.
 For example, the following parameter file forces the direct and maternal genetic covariance fix to be 0.

 DATAFILE